ruff1ezzz/cse15l-lab-reports/lab-report-3-week-6.md

 ![streamlinessh](imagesLabReport3/StreamlineSSH.png)

 ## 5) Set up Github Access from ieng6

+When you are in your ieng6 server account, there are ways you can access github through the server.

+Common Git commands that works within the ieng6 server:
+* `$ git clone` - get a copy of the code (web files) from the GitHub repository
+* `$ git commit` - commit new content that were edited in the ieng6 server
+* `$ git push` - push new content that were edited in the ieng6 server
+* `$ git pull` - pull new content that were edited outside of the ieng6 server
+* `$ git init` - initialize a local git repository
+* `$ git add` - adds files to the local repository
+* `$ git status` - checks the status of the changes in the GitHub repository

+In order to access these commands in the ieng6 account, we have to set up the remote access lab to Github by adding the ssh key to your github account.

+* First, I entered the following code: `$ clip < ~/.ssh/id_ed25519.pub`, which copies the contents of the id_ed25519.pub file to my clipboard.
+This is the ssh key.

+* Then, I go to my *Github account* -> *setting* -> *SSH and GPG Keys* -> *New SSH key* and then pasted the key into the field.

 ![gitstatus](imagesLabReport3/gitstatus.png)
 After setting up Github Access from ieng6, this is the result I got because I didn't commit, push or pull anything from or to my ieng6 account.